-Patients aged 18 or more with diagnosed CKD will be identified using an automated search of the computer databases of participating GP practices.
-Patients deemed suitable by their GP and who agree to take part, will be seen by trained CRN or practice nurses at their local GP surgery.
-The nurses will provide information about the trial, obtain informed consent from the patient, perform a brief health check and obtain blood and urine samples for eGFR and ACR analysis, and baseline haemoglobin.
-Consenting patients whose screening tests confirm the presence of CKD will be randomised 1:1 to aspirin vs usual care.
+Patients aged 18 or more with evidence of CKD will be identified using an automated search of the clinical systems of participating GP practices.
+Patients deemed suitable by their GP and who agree to take part, will be consented by a trained CRN or practice nurse via telephone or video conferencing software.
+The nurses will provide information about the trial, obtain informed consent from the patient, and perform a brief health check.
+Consenting patients will be randomised 1:1 to aspirin vs usual care.